Particular/docs.particular.net/samples/nhibernate/custom-mappings/sample.md

 NOTE: When you create a custom mapping then you are responsible for mapping the **primary key** and **unique indexes** correctly.

-NOTE: When using custom mappings you are responsible for creating unique indexes for all mapped saga properties.
-This is especially important when using both optimistic concurrency and a transaction isolation level different from serializable and allow concurrent processing of messages.
-Not adding this can result in multiple saga entities be persisted as the second insert will **not** fail when inserting a duplicate saga key (different from the primary key column) when multiple message  are processed concurrently that target the same saga instance.
+When using custom mappings you are responsible for creating unique indexes for all mapped saga properties.
+Especially when using optimistic concurrency, a transaction isolation level different from serializable and allow concurrent processing of messages.
+Not adding a unique contraint can result in duplicate saga entities as the second insert will **not** fail when inserting the same value when multiple messages are processed concurrently referencing the same saga instance.

 ## Custom .hbm.xml mapping